Medicare Levy Surcharge Threshold 2025-26: Income Tiers & Complete Guide

 2025-26 Private Health Insurance Rebate Rates

-So if your income puts you in Tier 3 — above $144,000 — you get zero rebate and you pay the highest MLS rate.
-That's the combination that makes buying private hospital cover most financially compelling.
+So if your income puts you in Tier 3 — above $158,000 — you get zero rebate and you pay the highest MLS rate.

 You can claim the rebate either as a premium reduction (paid upfront by your insurer reducing your policy cost) or as a refundable tax offset when you lodge your return.
 Most people take it as a premium reduction.